picolll/Gousto/README.md

-# Gousto Categories and Product
+# Gousto Categories and Products

 This simple React project consumes Gousto API and display a set of categories and corresponding products.